tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Python SDK/快速入门_intl_en.md

 secret_key = 'SecretKey'     # Replace it with the actual SecretKey, which can be viewed and managed at https://console.cloud.tencent.com/cam/capi region = None              # “region” does not need to be specified if you initialize with “Endpoint”. token = None               # Token is required for temporary keys but not permanent keys.
 For more information about how to generate and use a temporary key, visit https://intl.cloud.tencent.com/document/product/436/14048 scheme = 'https'           # Specify whether to use HTTP or HTTPS protocol to access COS.
-This is optional and is https by default.
+This field is optional and is `https` by default

 endpoint = 'file.mycloud.com' # Replace it with your default CDN acceleration domain name.
 For details about how to enable CDN acceleration, visit https://intl.cloud.tencent.com/document/product/436/18670. config = CosConfig(Region=region, SecretId=secret_id, SecretKey=secret_key, Token=token, Endpoint=endpoint, Scheme=scheme)